Professional networking 10-step checklist

 Spending time on networking will pay off

 Networking takes time and energy.
 So it makes sense to try and enjoy it as much as possible.
 That means getting help if you need it.
 Surround yourself with friends who believe in you and your business, and can keep you going.
 Start with a small networking group if it’s easier and aim to build up to bigger events and opportunities over time.
-Join a membership organisation that makes networking fun with interesting get-togethers and sought-after guest speakers.
+Join a membership organization that makes networking fun with interesting get-togethers and sought-after guest speakers.
 In no time you’ll be networking like a pro.